In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 These pants from them are some of the comfiest I’ve worn in a while, their wide leg design doesn’t get hot or make it hard for you to move.

-Indigenous is one of those companies that puts their artisans before themselves, and have made a huge impact not only to local communities but to the Earth aswell.
+Indigenous is one of those clothing brands that puts their artisans before themselves, and have made a huge impact not only to local communities but to the Earth aswell.

-They have employed over 1000 artisans and saved millions of gallons of water.
+They have employed over 1000 artisans, saved millions of gallons of water, and actively practice fair trade and other sustainable practices.
 Some of the fabrics they use include organic cotton, free-range alpaca fur, and Tencel a highly eco-friendly fabric.

 This is a showcase of some of their unique ideas, this is a scarf they make and it’s of those pieces that is really unique and just accentuates your outfit.